Welsh Varsity

 The Welsh Varsity is an annual sporting event contested by Cardiff University and Swansea University, usually in early April.
 The sports contested include rugby union, hockey, cricket, squash, badminton, lacrosse, rowing, golf, basketball, football, American football, ultimate frisbee, netball, volleyball, fencing and an array of other sports.
 Profits go to charity.
 The event is held over the course of a week, with some sports competing over a weekend due to the nature of the sport.
 The majority of the games are held on the Wednesday afternoon, with the centrepiece rugby union match between the two sides held in the evening and often attended by in excess of 18,000 supporters.

 Rugby union

 The showpiece event of the Welsh Varsity is the rugby union fixture played between the men's teams of the two universities.
 The event began in 1997 and for the first six years alternated venues between the Cardiff Arms Park and St. Helen's in Swansea.
 Between 2003 and 2006, it was played at Brewery Field, home of Bridgend RFC, halfway between the two cities.
 It returned to the Arms Park for three years from 2007 to 2009, followed by a year at Swansea's Liberty Stadium.
 Since then, the match has been divided between the Liberty Stadium and Cardiff's Millennium Stadium.

-As of 2019, Swansea have won 13 of the 23 Varsity Matches played, while Cardiff have won nine, including a record 78–7 victory in the most recent match on 10 April 2019.
+As of 2025, Swansea have won 15 of the 27 Varsity Matches played, while Cardiff have won 11, including a record 78–7 victory on 10 April 2019.
 The only drawn match came in 2001.